15 Awesome "How to" Public Speaking, Presentation Skills Tips

 b.
 Presence is the foundation of all good things in life: mental health, emotional health, spiritual health, relationships (with ourselves, others and God), Peak Performance, public speaking, etc. c.
 And, again, meditation is the pathway to presence.

-3. STORY-TELLING – THE WAY TO OUR HEARTS AND MINDS
+Public Speaking Tip 3: STORY-TELLING – HOW YOU CAPTURE OUR HEARTS AND MINDS

 The third most important presentation skills tip for effective presentations: STORIES!!!